 The Board has adopted a code of conduct that establishes the standards of ethical conduct applicable to all of the Company's directors, officers, employees, and, as applicable, consultants and contractors.
 The code addresses, among other things, competition and fair dealing, conflicts of interest, compliance with applicable governmental laws, rules and regulations, company assets, confidentiality requirements and the process for reporting violations of the code.
 Any waiver of the code with respect to any director or executive officer will be promptly disclosed and posted on the Company's website.
 Amendments to the code will be promptly disclosed and posted on the Company's website.
-The code is available on Polestar's website.
 Information contained on the Company's website is not incorporated by reference into this prospectus, and you should not consider information contained on the Company's website to be part of this prospectus.